-Prayer arms me with the confidence to rise above the fray and take on life’s most difficult situations.
+Prayer strengthens my spirit and gives me a feeling of freshness and peace — prayer gives me the confidence to rise above the fray and take on life’s most difficult situations.

 So take time every morning to thank God for the home, food, relationships, and, most of all, the breath that sustains you.

-Thank Him with gratitude and the assurance that you are not here by chance, but that you are here because of His grace and mercy, then go and do.
+Thank Him with gratitude and the assurance that you are not here by chance but that you are here because of His grace and mercy, then go and do.